AsseylumVA/aion-planner/README.md

 Skill names, combat stats, and icons come from the Origin client (`skills.pak` and related packs).
 Regenerating `js/skills.js` is a local step that unpacks into `tools/encdec/` (not committed).

-Icons under `img/` are NCSoft assets.
-Keep the repository private.